Thinking of suicide? Please call 1-833-456-4566 toll free (In QC: 1-866-277-3553), 24/7 or visit Talk Suicide Canada.

 Statement on upcoming changes to Canada’s Medical Assistance in Dying (MAiD) law

-The Canadian Mental Health Association is making this statement in anticipation of the legislative change that will allow people to qualify for Medical Assistance in Dying (MAiD) when mental illness is the sole underlying condition.
-Having considered both the Final Report from the Expert Panel on MAiD and Mental Illness and the recently released report of the Special Joint Parliamentary Committee on MAiD, CMHA is focused on advocating to ensure that all people with a mental illness have the conditions they need to recover, and the care they need to be well.
+The Canadian Mental Health Association makes this statement in anticipation of a legislative change expected in March 2024 that will allow people to qualify for Medical Assistance in Dying (MAiD) when mental illness is the sole underlying condition.
+Considering the Final Report from the Expert Panel on MAiD and Mental Illness1, CMHA is focused on ensuring that all people with a mental illness have the conditions they need to recover, and the care they need to be well.
+This includes housing, food, income, and wrap-around health supports.

-Universal mental health care entails integrating mental health programs and supports into our public universal healthcare system and making them all available free of charge, including recovery-oriented approaches and new, life-saving treatments to which only some people currently have access.
+Universal mental health care entails integrating these programs and supports into our public healthcare system and making them all available free of charge.
+This includes recovery-oriented approaches and new, life-saving treatments to which only some people currently have access.
 It means ensuring such services are culturally safe and trauma-informed and rooted in the principles of health equity.
-It also means centering the social determinants that are prerequisites for good mental health by providing housing, and income and food supports that help keep people well, safe and out of poverty, and which create conditions that may mitigate requests for MAiD.

-CMHA strongly recommends the creation of robust and rights-based safeguards to protect people seeking MAiD from harm and discrimination.
-Safeguards must create space to include caregivers and allied health care professionals, like case managers and counselors, in discussions when making decisions about eligibility and capacity.
-Safeguards must include minimum assessment periods to ensure sufficient time for individuals to connect with and benefit from community resources.
+The protection of people seeking MAiD is paramount.
+Robust and rights-based safeguards to prevent harm and discrimination, including coercion, must accompany the legislative change permitting MAiD for those with a mental illness as their sole underlying condition.
+Safeguards must allow for discussions with caregivers and allied healthcare professionals, like case managers and counselors, when making decisions about eligibility and capacity.
+Safeguards must include minimum assessment periods to ensure sufficient time for individuals to connect with and benefit from the resources they need in the community.